SummerSlam (2021): Storylines

 Bobby Lashley defended Raw's WWE Championship against WWE Hall of Famer Goldberg at the event.

 On the July 19 episode of Raw, after Bobby Lashley's successful WWE Championship defense, Lashley and his manager MVP were confronted by WWE Hall of Famer Goldberg, appearing for the first time since the Royal Rumble in January.
 Goldberg proclaimed that he would be Lashley's next challenger for the title.
 The following week, however, Lashley rejected Goldberg's challenge.
 On the August 2 episode, Goldberg appeared and confronted the champion face-to-face, stating that he would defeat Lashley for the title.
 The match was subsequently confirmed for SummerSlam.

 After Edge was granted a Universal Championship match at Money in the Bank, Seth Rollins took issue with this decision, feeling that he deserved the opportunity.
-At the event, Rollins cost Edge the championship and following the match, the two brawled into the crowd.
+At the event, Rollins cost Edge his championship match and the two brawled into the crowd.
 On the following episode of SmackDown, Edge called out Rollins and stated that their issues dated back to December 2014 when Rollins had attempted to injure Edge's surgically repaired neck and definitively put an end to his career.
 Rollins then came out and claimed he despised older wrestlers like Edge and John Cena for coming back and taking opportunities from the current wrestlers who earned them.
 A brawl then ensued.
 The following week, Rollins attacked Edge during his entrance and declared that if he could not be Universal Champion, then neither could Edge.
 On the August 6 episode, Edge challenged Rollins to a match at SummerSlam, which Rollins accepted.

 On the July 5 episode of Raw, Drew McIntyre faced and defeated his old 3MB stablemate Jinder Mahal (accompanied by Shanky and Veer) after Mahal felt that McIntyre had cost him an opportunity to compete in the men's Money in the Bank ladder match.
-Following the match, Mahal, Shanky, and Veer attacked McIntyre and stole McIntyre's family sword that he uses for his entrance theatrics.
+Following the match, Mahal, Shanky, and Veer attacked McIntyre and stole McIntyre's family sword that he used for his entrance theatrics.
 The following week, Mahal, Shanky, and Veer dismantled the sword only for McIntyre to reveal that it was a replica.
 McIntyre then proceeded to dismantle Mahal's motorcycle.
 At Money in the Bank, Mahal, Shanky, and Veer cost McIntyre the men's Money in the Bank ladder match.
 On the following night's episode of Raw, Mahal, Shanky, and Veer gloated about costing McIntyre the match only for McIntyre to attack all three with a steel chair.
-McIntyre would then defeat Shanky and Veer in matches over the next couple of weeks.
+McIntyre then defeated Shanky and Veer in matches over the next couple of weeks.
 On August 13, a match between McIntyre and Mahal was scheduled for SummerSlam.
 On the August 16 episode of Raw, McIntyre defeated Shanky and Veer in a handicap match, thus banning the two from ringside at SummerSlam.